|Welcome to Balticon's guide to science fiction con-going,

 Dealing with the hotel:

 When you check in, ask for keys for everyone in your group, up to 4 per room.
+Most hotels limit room occupancy to 4 adults maximum.
 If you are cramming more than 4 people into your room, you'll need to work out a system for swapping keys for room access.

 Most rooms have alarm clocks in them, and if not, you can call the hotel front desk for a wake-up call.
-A good way to make sure you don't miss that early morning video.
+A good way to make sure you don't miss that early morning program item.
 You can also ask for extra towels, soap, etc.

 Make use of the concierge.
 "What's a concierge?," you say?
 Well, they are like the tour guide / information desk at the hotel.
 They can tell you where to get cheap food, where the closest ATM is located, how to get to the nearest grocery store, what time the trains run, and much more.
 The hotel makes this invaluable resource available, and we strongly suggest making use of it.
 We do.